 You don’t see any of the darkness in my art.
 There is peace and an emphasis on beauty.
 This is a kind of visual symbol of how God works in our lives.
 God uses our trials and struggles to draw us to Him.
 In Christ, He transforms the ashes of defeat into beauty.
 This is not an abstract idea or wish.
 The living reality of Jesus enters into our real life pain.
 It is by design we are needy.
 God created us to need Him.

 Skeptics ridicule faith by saying it is a crutch.
-I don’t agree with this, but in the opposite way you may think.
-I don’t need a crutch to help myself along.
-That Jesus Christ carries me entirely is essential.
+I don’t agree with this, in the opposite way you may think.
+I do not need a crutch to help myself along.
+For Jesus Christ to carry me entirely is essential.
 God does nothing halfway, nor do we need Him halfway.